 Crostini appetizers are small canapés that make ideal finger food!
 You can pack a lot of interesting flavour combinations on top of one small slice of baguette!
 Avoid common mistakes by following these 5 tips for making perfect crostini appetizers your guests will love!
 This post includes 10 crostini recipe ideas.

-Finger foods are fun foods.
-They’re a perfect solution for entertaining, particularly when you are not sure of your guests likes and dislikes.
+Finger foods are fun foods!
+Crostini appetizers are a perfect solution for entertaining, particularly when you are not sure of your guest's likes and dislikes.
 You can easily provide a variety of appetizers from which your friends can choose.

-5 Tips for Making Crostini
+🔪 Instructions and Tips for Making Crostini

 - Season!
 Rub with a cut garlic clove or a cut lemon or orange.
 This step may seem insignificant but it increases the depth of flavour in the finished appetizer.